Master's Programme in Modern History

 The programme leads to the degree of Master of Arts (120 credits) with History as the main field of study.
 After one year of study, it is possible to obtain a degree of Master of Arts (60 credits).

-During the first semester, you will take two compulsory courses in modern history, one course in historical theory and one course in historical methods.
+During the first semester, you will take two compulsory courses in modern history, one course in historical theory and one course in historical narration.
+During the second semester, you will take two compulsory courses in modern history and one course in digital history and start working on your Master's thesis.

-During the second semester, you will take three compulsory courses in modern history and start working on your Master's thesis.
 If you graduate from the programme after one year, you will spend the entire second semester working on your thesis.

-During the programme, you can also choose to do an internship or participate in a student exchange programme.
+During the third semester, you will take elective courses and one course in historical methods and continue working on your thesis.
+You can also do an internship or participate in a student exchange programme.
+The fourth semester consists entirely of thesis writing.

 Courses within the programme